 “No, they’ll recognize you.”
-I couldn’t give the talisman back the damage had already been done.
+I couldn’t give the talisman back.
+The.
+The damage had already been done.

 “Jason Ferris, why am I not surprised you fuck those winged beasts.”
 Captain Cooper drew his pistol and fired.
 “I’ll hand you over to the doctors right along with her.”

 I wasn’t sure what I had left.
-I clutched on tight to the rosary, feeling the power of the stones pulse through me.
-A loud hum reverberated throughout the hall pushing the mercenaries back.
-It was only a few inches but that was the confirmation that I needed.
+I clutched on tight to the rosary, feeling the stones' power pulse through me.
+A loud hum reverberated throughout the hall, pushing the mercenaries back.
+It was only a few inches, but that was the confirmation that I needed.

-“Bryant cut them out,” He ordered narrowing his gaze onto Jason’s gray, leathered wings.
+“Bryant, cut them out,” He ordered, narrowing his gaze onto Jason’s gray, leathered wings.
 “This explains so much.
-The only way you could’ve out done me was being fae.
+The only way you could’ve outdone me was by being fae.
 I knew you would never have succeeded on your own merits.”

 “Yet you’re arrogant enough to attack me.”
 Cooper sneered.
 “It’s ten to two.
-You’re odds aren’t any good freak.”
+Your odds aren’t any good, freak.”

-“You’re the one on the ground and you’re still talking shit?”
+“You’re the one on the ground, and you’re still talking shit?”
 Jason kicked him in the ribs.
-“It could be ten to one, doesn’t matter, I’m stronger.”
+“It could be ten to one.
+It doesn’t matter.
+I’m stronger.”

-A corporal tried tossing Cooper iron cuffs but ended up hitting Jason’s leg.
+A corporal tried tossing Cooper's iron cuffs but ended up hitting Jason’s leg.

 “Jason?”
 I shouted.
 “Are you two done having a pissing contest?”

-“Piece of shit.”
-I growled shoving my hand into my purse.
-I hated that my weakened magic relied on a book but there was no way the Captain was taking Jason.
+“Piece of shit,” I growled, shoving my hand into my purse.
+I hated that my weakened magic relied on a book, but no way the Captain was taking Jason.
 A soft glow illuminated from the bag running up my arm.
 I wove the power between my finger, absorbing it into my body, before sending a burst of energy at the Captain’s chest.
-“Let go of my husband you piece of shit.”
+“Let go of my husband, you piece of shit.”